marco262/my_wiki/data/dragon_heist/tea-party-with-tomassin.md

 ### Tea Party Conversation

+The tea party will happen in Lord Gralhund's Den, as the Parlor is currently being occupied by Urstul Floxin.

 Skill challenge.
 Three successes mean the PCs are able to chat with her as long as they like, and are invited to another tea party the next day.
 Three failures mean Tomassin ends the tea party early and doesn't invite them back.
 The PCs will need to make efforts to get back in her good graces.

 **Possible rolls**